animated tooth logo

 • Unilateral Complete: A cleft on only one side of the mouth that extends into the corresponding nostril.

-• Bilateral Complete: Larger clefts affecting both sides of the mouth which each extend as far as the nostril.
+• Bilateral Complete: Larger clefts affect both sides of the mouth, each extending as far as the nostril.

 Reasons to Consider Cleft Lip and Cleft Palate Correction